Cognigy/Cognigy-CLI/README.md

 # Cognigy Command Line Interface (CLI)
-> This is an unsupported alpha release.
-Please use with caution!

-Cognigy-CLI is a series of tools to interact with your Cognigy.AI virtual agent projects from the command line.
+Cognigy CLI offers a series of tools and functionalities in order to interact with your Cognigy.AI virtual agent projects from the command line.

-**The CLI can currently not create resources (other than Snapshots and Locales), but only edit existing resources.**
+**The CLI can only create Snapshots and Locales right now - no other resources.
+It is meant for changing already existing resources and manipulating their state.**

 Currently supported resources (`<resourceType>`):